 Nifty February futures trade at premium

-The NSE's India VIX, a gauge of market's expectation of volatility over the near term, surged 11.2 7% to 15.59.
+The NSE's India VIX, a gauge of market's expectation of volatility over the near term, jumped 4.67% to 14.01.

-Adani Enterprises, ICICI Bank and Reliance Industries (RIL) were the top traded individual stock futures contracts in F&O segment of NSE.
+Reliance Industries (RIL), HDFC Bank, and ICICI Bank were the top traded individual stock futures contracts in F&O segment of NSE.

 The February 2023 F&O contracts will expire on 23 February 2023.